 Many oil-rich countries try to improve the local economy by leveraging on linkages with extractive activities, beyond the revenues that these generate.
-Specifically, the value brought to the local economy from an extractive project is referred to as local content10.
+Specifically, the value brought to the local economy from an extractive project is referred to as local content.
 This entails oil companies employing local labour and procuring local goods and services from host communities.
 Nigeria introduced the Nigerian Oil and Gas Industry Content Development (NOGICD) Act 2010 to promote local content in the oil and gas industry.
 Nonetheless, producing strong local content results can be very difficult due to the technical requirements of the industry.
 Likewise, the BER 2017 suggests that most Nigerian companies lack the technical and financial capacity to optimize the benefit of the NOGICD by accessing lucrative opportunities within the industry (5.42, p.
 107).
-Therefore, it is recommended that:

-- institutions with the statutory responsibility of enhancing local benefits of resource extraction among host communities in Nigeria, particularly the MNDA and NDDC, should design interventions to improve the capacity of local companies and individuals to enable them to optimize the provisions in the NOGICD Act and avoid exporting the benefit abroad. - the scholarships issued to individuals to build human capital of host community members should be enhanced, while partnering with local companies to improve their capacities to carry out technically and financially demanding contracts and procurements in the oil and gas industry.
+- institutions with the statutory responsibility of enhancing local benefits of resource extraction among host communities in Nigeria, particularly the MNDA and NDDC, should design interventions to improve the capacity of local companies and individuals to enable them to optimize the provisions in the NOGICD Act and avoid exporting the benefit abroad. - the scholarships issued to individuals to build human capital of host community members should be enhanced, while partnering with local companies to improve their capacities to carry out technically and financially demanding contracts and procurements in the oil and gas industry. - these institutions should facilitate the integration of scholarship beneficiaries into local companies for mutual benefit. - NCDMB and Bank of Industry (BOI) should consolidate effort on the \$200 million Nigerian Content Intervention (NCI) Fund creation by encouraging access by local companies and working towards raising available funds to \$1 billion -to enable it fund big ticket items.